25,000+ Seed Startups 2026 | Verified Funding Database

 Deal Sizes and Dilution: Average seed round sizes have stabilized in the $2-4 million range after several years of inflation.
 Founders are becoming more disciplined about dilution, and investors are returning to traditional seed check sizes after the unusually large rounds of 2021-2022.
 As Fred Wilson notes on his venture capital blog, seed round discipline has returned after several years of inflated valuations.

-The current environment favors startups with clear value propositions, early customer traction, and capital-efficient growth strategies.
+The current environment favors seed startups with clear value propositions, early customer traction, and capital-efficient growth strategies.
 Investors are conducting more thorough diligence and focusing on fundamentals rather than growth-at-all-costs narratives.
+Finding funded startup leads manually takes 15-20 hours per 100 companies versus minutes with automated databases.

 How to Use This Seed Startup Database